 Is obesity an aesthetic or health problem?

 In the modern society image of a successful person is tightly connected with physical health and impressive appearance.
 Slender and harmonious figure makes both men and women feel more attractive and self-confident.
-The same time, the problem of excessive body mass draws close attention of the World Health Organization during last 30-40 years.
+The same time, the problem of excessive body mass draws close attention of the World Health Organization during the last 30-40 years.

 According to the results of a number of clinical trials, excessive body mass or obesity are linked with certain health problems, namely: